s-amundson/wpa_2p1/readme.md

 `docker exec -it django_dev coverage html`

 ### Troubleshooting:
-![Screenshot of SQL error page](/screenshots/troubleshoot_sql-error.png?raw=true "SQL Error Screenshot")
+## SQL Error
-- If you encounter this SQL error when attempting to access https://0.0.0.0:8000/, there may be updates to the database and you'll need to migrate the database again.
+![Screenshot of SQL error page](/screenshots/troubleshoot_sql-error.png?raw=true "SQL Error Screenshot") If you encounter this SQL error when attempting to access https://0.0.0.0:8000/, there may be updates to the database, so you will need to migrate the database again.
 Follow these steps:
 1. Make sure the server is running using `docker compose up`.
 1. Open a new console window and run `docker exec -it django_dev python manage.py migrate`.
 1. Access https://0.0.0.0:8000/ and the issue should hopefully be recovered!